A mistake people often make in game development is putting all their eggs in one basket without even knowing just how much that basket can take.

 While it was originally meant for game development, the recent versions of Unreal today have an amazing capacity for visually stunning and cinema-like graphics.
 It boasts an endless array of VFX capabilities and rendering tools, among other features.

-Plus, it welcomes non-programming adept individuals who aren’t familiar with much code.
-Unreal has a visual scripting system called Blueprints that enables a more intuitive approach to programming.
+Plus, it welcomes non-programming adept individuals who aren’t familiar with programming languages like C++.
+Unreal has a visual scripting system called Blueprint that enables a more intuitive approach to programming.
 However, many would still argue that knowing how to code with C++ will help the development process massively.

 What is the Unreal Engine Mainly Used for & What Can It Do?

 Given the game engine’s history, you can clearly see what this ecosystem of development tools is primarily used for.
 The design and make of Unreal all support video game development.

 Its libraries, features, framework, and programs support the different facets of game creation.
 For example, the engine has a feature called the Unreal Editor, which contains tools for building a video game’s scenes and integrating various game assets.

 But it also has many other features, mainly those targeted toward improving the graphics of any project.
 And at the core of the updates in Unreal Engine 4.27 is an enhancement of the graphics this game engine can make.